 If P implies Q, and if P is true then Q is also true.
-In different words, given a Material Implication, if we know the Antecedent then we know the Consequent, under the rule of Modus Ponens
+In different words, given a Material Implication, if we know that the Antecedent is true then we know that the Consequent is true, under the rule of Modus Ponens.